Sygil-Dev/sygil-webui/README.md

 ### GoBig, and GoLatent *(Currently on the Gradio version Only)*

-More powerful upscalers that uses a seperate Latent Diffusion model to more cleanly upscale images.
+More powerful upscalers that uses a separate Latent Diffusion model to more cleanly upscale images.

 Please see the [Image Enhancers Documentation](docs/6.image_enhancers.md) to learn more.